 There’s no Christmas without lights.
 This piece of decoration has become a traditional part of the winter holidays.
 But how about bringing a different shade in this common ornamentation?
-No preparation process is complete if there’s no safety measures.
+No preparation process is complete if there are no safety measures.
 Remember to check all sockets and light chains if they’re safe for work, especially the outlets on your porch.
-For the purpose you can use a practical tool to check all the bulbs for defects, like a light tester.
+For the purpose, you can use a practical tool to check all the bulbs for defects, like a light tester.

 #2 Think Outside the Box